LLMEffiChecker: Understanding and Testing Efficiency Degradation of Large Language Models: Problem Formulation

 \section{Problem Formulation}

-Our goal is to generate test inputs that can degrade computation efficiency of NMT systems.
+Our goal is to generate test inputs that can degrade the computation efficiency of LLMs.
 Our proposed method seeks to perturb a seed sentence to craft test inputs.
-The perturbed test inputs will incur significantly long computation time, thus impairing user experience and even cause service unavailability.
+The perturbed test inputs will incur significantly longer computation time, thus impairing user experience and even causing service unavailability.
 Note that we allow general and unnoticeable perturbation patterns, including adding limited number of characters (\eg 1-3 characters) at arbitrary positions and replacing arbitrary tokens using semantic-equivalent alternatives.
-As we discussed in \secref{sec:background}, NMT systems' computation efficiency depends on the output length, where a lengthier output implies less computation efficiency.
-Thus, our goal can be achieved through increasing NMT systems' output length through generating effective test inputs.
+As we discussed in \secref{sec:background}, LLMs' computation efficiency depends on the output length, where a lengthier output implies less computation efficiency.
+Thus, our goal can be achieved through increasing LLMs' output length through generating effective test inputs.
 We thus formulate our problem of generating test inputs for computation efficiency testing as the following optimization:

-where $x$ is the seed input, $f_{de}(\cdot)$ is the decoder of the NMT system under test, $\epsilon$ is the maximum allowed perturbation, and $||f_{de}(\cdot)||$ measures the number of times of NMT's decoders being called.
-Our proposed \tool tries to search a perturbation $\Delta$ that maximizes the decoders' calling times~(decreasing target NMT systems efficiency) within a minimum allowable perturbation threshold (which ensures unnoticeable perturbations).
+where $x$ is the seed input, $f_{de}(\cdot)$ is the decoder of the LLMs under test, $\epsilon$ is the maximum allowed perturbation, and $||f_{de}(\cdot)||$ measures the number of times of LLMs's decoders being called.
+Our proposed \tool tries to search a perturbation $\Delta$ that maximizes the decoders' calling times~(decreasing target LLMs efficiency) within a minimum allowable perturbation threshold (which ensures unnoticeable perturbations).